Choosing your Cosmetic Surgeon

 The American Academy of Cosmetic Surgery is a professional surgical society whose members are dedicated to education and patient safety in cosmetic surgery and the American Academy of Cosmetic Surgery is the accrediting organization for the current 17 Fellowship programs in cosmetic surgery.
 Founded in 1985, there are now over 2000 members.
 Dr. Thornton completed a 12-month AACS-accredited surgical fellowship in cosmetic surgery and is a Fellow in the American Academy of Cosmetic Surgery (FAACS).

 What does it mean if a surgeon is “Board Certified”?

 Being a “Board Certified” or “Diplomate” surgeon means that he or she has successfully completed an approved surgical residency training program and successfully passed a rigorous written and oral evaluation process designed to assess crucial knowledge, skills and experience necessary to provide quality patient care in a particular surgical specialty or subspecialty.
 In the case of Cosmetic Surgery, the American Board of Cosmetic Surgery (ABCS) is the only American board that certifies surgeons exclusively in the field of Cosmetic Surgery.

-Dr. Michael Thornton is a double Board Certified Diplomate in three separate surgical specialty areas: 1) American Board of Cosmetic Surgery – Cosmetic Surgery 2) American Osteopathic Board of Surgery – General Surgery 3) American Osteopathic Board of Surgery – Critical Care Surgery / Trauma.
+Dr. Michael Thornton is a board certified Diplomate in three separate surgical specialty areas: 1) American Board of Cosmetic Surgery – Cosmetic Surgery 2) American Osteopathic Board of Surgery – General Surgery 3) American Osteopathic Board of Surgery – Critical Care Surgery / Trauma.
 It is advisable to seek a surgeon who is a Board Certified Diplomate in their respective surgical specialty or surgical sub-specialty.

 The American Board of Cosmetic Surgery (ABCS)